Brian Fairlie

-Brian Fairlie (born 13 June 1948), is a retired tennis player from New Zealand.
+Brian Fairlie (born 13 June 1948) is a New Zealand tennis player.
 During his career from 1968 to 1979, he won four titles in doubles, all with the Egyptian player Ismail El Shafei, and 10 singles titles in the Open era (and at least two more in 1967).

 Playing career

 Juniors

 Fairlie was the 1967 Boys' Singles champion of the Australian Championships.

 Professional

 Fairlie's best result in a Grand Slam was reaching the semi-finals of men's doubles at the French Open in 1971 with partner Frew McMillan.
 A year earlier, he reached the singles quarterfinals of the U.S. Open, losing to Tony Roche.

 While his highest ATP singles ranking was World No. 24 (in September 1973), Fairlie was ranked inside the world's Top 20 in the late 1960s and early 1970s.

 In 1969, his first full year on the circuit, he upset former Wimbledon and U.S. Open champion John Newcombe in the quarterfinals of the Heineken Open in Auckland.
 The tournament's website describes the atmosphere at the event that year: "There was wild excitement in a packed stadium when Kiwi Brian Fairlie pulled off an upset win over Newcombe in five hard-fought sets.
 When he went on to face Laver, the gates had to be closed against the huge crowds wanting to get in."

+In 1972 he won the Midland RC International a WCT event that year.
 In both 1975 and 1976, Fairlie reached the finals of this tournament, losing on both occasions to fellow New Zealander Onny Parun.
+Also in 1972 he won the Wellington Open Championships.

 In 1976, Fairlie played in an Australian Open match notable for having the 13th oldest combined age in Grand Slam history.
 His age and the age of Frank Sedgman, his opponent, averaged 37 years, 10 months, and 9 days.

 In winning the second of his two singles titles (in Manila, Philippines in 1976), he lost only one set during the entire tournament.